fmafjrv103/Obsidian-College/Tora Club.md

 - Type: Fire
 ![[Pasted image 20240329180618.png|inlL|]]
 # Critical Thinking
 Tora’s are driven by purpose, doing anything to get what they want.
-They approach problem solving in a systematic way, planning what they want to do and go t
+They approach problem solving in a systematic way, planning what they want to do and go through with it.To improve, Tora’s should:
+- Use clear learning objectives
+- Structure their knowledge
+- Learn key concepts first
+# Motivation

 ---